Multivariate LSTM-FCNs for Time Series Classification: Background Works

 \subsection{Long Short-Term Memory RNNs}

 \x{{\mathbf x}}

-A major issue with RNNs is they contain a vanishing gradient problem.
+A major issue with RNNs is that they often have to face the issue of vanishing gradients.
 Long short-term memory (LSTM) RNNs address this problem by integrating gating functions into their state dynamics \cite{hochreiter1997long}.
 An LSTM maintains a hidden vector, $\mathbf h$, and a memory vector, $\mathbf m$, which control state updates and outputs at each time step, respectively.
 The computation at each time step is depicted by \textit{Graves et al.} \cite{graves2012supervised} as the following: